 - Nairobi National Park opens at 0630hrs and closes at 0600hrs

-Top Highlights for Nairobi National Park Day Birding
+Top bird species for Nairobi National Park Day Birding

 - Common Ostrich